ucl-arc-tre/portal/web/README.md

 # Requirements

-Make sure you have read through the `README.md` file at the PROJECT_ROOT directory.
+Make sure you have read through the root [`README.md`](../README.md) file.
 This will give you more background on the application architecture.

 ## Nodejs and npm